hturnbull93/portfolio/README.md

 Wrote a test that the twitter:image can be overwritten by passing a twitterThumbnail prop.
 Red.

-- Assign seo twitterThumbnail using a ternary operator if the twitterThumbnail is passed to use that, unless use the siteMetadata twitterThumbnail.
+- Assign `seo.twitterThumbnail` using a ternary operator if the `twitterThumbnail` is passed to use that, unless use the `siteMetadata.twitterThumbnail`.

 Green.